themepaste/shipping-manager/readme.txt

 == Description ==

 ### 🚚 All-in-One Shipping Manager Plugin for WooCommerce
 Shipping Manager offers a complete solution to simplify your WooCommerce shipping experience.
-You can dynamically customize the shipping fees for weight, box size, and more.
+You can dynamically customize the shipping fees for weight, box size, and more with **Table Rate Shipping WooCommerce**, WooCommerce **Weight-Based Shipping**, and Box Shipping for WooCommerce options.
 It handles all your shipping requirements to deliver flexible, accurate, and cost-effective logistics.

 Explore more about the Shipping Manager plugin-